Penal system of Hong Kong: 1950s

 In March 1953, work began on the Stanley educational centre for young offenders.
 In May 1953, Hong Kong prisons started to operate a savings scheme, replacing the hand-outs previously paid to prisoners on their release.
 This system encouraged inmates to work.
 As an incentive to inmates in the Stanley and Lai Chi prisons, visits by relatives were introduced in 1955.
 (Previously prisoners had gone to a cage at the main gate and shouted to visitors through two mesh fences, between which guards patrolled.).

-A prison opened at Чимавань on Lantau Island in 1956.
+A prison opened at Chi Ma Wan on Lantau Island in 1956.
 In 1958 the first training school was opened for those working in the prison system.
 In the same year they introduced a voluntary supervision system for drug-users released from the Tai Lam prison.

 1960s

 In 1960-61 prison officers stopped carrying firearms on duty.

 In November 1966 after its last use, Hong Kong introduced a moratorium on the death penalty (From 1946 to 1966, 122 criminals sentenced to the maximum punishment were hanged in the prison at Stanley).

 In August 1968 New Life House opened as the first communal dwelling for rehabilitation of formerly-imprisoned drug users.
 The relevant decision was signed to start a drug dependency treatment programme and open a treatment centre at Tai Lam in January 1969.
 A numbering system for the admission of criminal lawyers was introduced in January 1971.
 In March 1972 the imprisonment centre was opened at Sha Tsui, and in November, the Sui Lam psychiatric centre.